FrancescoCeruti/linux-show-player/README.md

  * [Master](https://github.com/FrancescoCeruti/linux-show-player/releases/tag/ci-master) - Generally stable
  * [Development](https://github.com/FrancescoCeruti/linux-show-player/releases/tag/ci-develop) - Preview features, might be unstable and untested

-#### 🐧 From yours distribution repository
+#### 🐧 From your distribution repository

-For some GNU/Linux distribution you can install a native package.<br>
+For some GNU/Linux distributions you can install a native package.<br>
-Keep in mind that it might not be the latest version, you can find a list on [repology.org](https://repology.org/metapackage/linux-show-player)
+Keeping in mind that it might not be the latest version, you can find a list on [repology.org](https://repology.org/metapackage/linux-show-player).

 ---

 ### 📖 Usage

-User manual can be [viewed online](http://linux-show-player-users.readthedocs.io/en/latest/index.html) or downloaded from the GitHub release page, for a specific version.
+A user manual can be [viewed online](http://linux-show-player-users.readthedocs.io/en/latest/index.html) or downloaded from the [releases page](https://github.com/FrancescoCeruti/linux-show-player/releases) on GitHub.

 #### ⌨️ Command line: